-It’s never been easier to create a business and put it in the most profitable position by creating a Washington S Corporation.
+It’s never been easier to create a business and put it in the most profitable position by creating a Washington State S Corp.
 Having your company designated as a Washington S Corp allows you to take advantage of many tax savings and makes it easier to run your business.

 S Corporation status is a tax designation, not a legal entity business structure.
 You would first create your company and use the business structure of a corporation or limited liability company (LLC).
 Then, you declare with the IRS that you want to use an S Corp tax designation.
 This allows your Washington corporation or Washington LLC to take advantage of tax and other benefits of having S Corporation status.

 We can help you establish your company in the best way possible with the most advantages by using our simple, step-by-step guide to creating a Washington S Corporation.